 Illness Absence from the Centre

 If your child is absent from the centre due to illness, fees are still payable regardless of whether a Medical Certificate is supplied or not.
 There are no discounts available for illness related absences at the centre.
-If your child is absent due to illness you are required to initial the Sign In and Out Sheets on your child’s next day of attendance to legally verify the record.
+If your child is absent due to illness you are required to initial the Sign In and Out Sheets / or via kiosk on your child’s next day of attendance to legally verify the record.

 Who can collect my child?